J-F-Liu/knowledge/src/Math/linear_algebra.md

 ### QR Decomposition

 Decomposition of a matrix A into a product A = QR of an orthogonal matrix Q and an upper triangular matrix R.

+Q can be abtained by applying the Gram-Schmidt process with normalization to these column vectors of A.

+Every invertible matrix has an QR decomposition.

 $QRx=b \implies x=R^{-1}Q^Tb$